neimasilk/PureFocus/memory-bank/status-todo-suggestions.md

-# Status, To-Do, and Suggestions for PureFocus
+# PureFocus - Status & Todo Suggestions

+*Terakhir diperbarui: Desember 2024*

 ## Current Status

+### ✅ COMPLETED - Core Features
 *   Core text editing functionality with auto-save and manual save (via ViewModel) is implemented.
 *   **✅ COMPLETED:** Manual Save and Clear Text UI controls are now exposed in `FocusWriteScreen` via context menu with confirmation dialog for clear action.
 *   Pomodoro timer with work, short break, and long break sessions is functional as a foreground service.